Load-testing an IoT application using GCP and Locust

 Run the test.

-Currently it takes 72 hours for charges to appear in the GCP Billing console.
+Currently it takes 72 hours for charges to appear in the Google Cloud billing console.

 After 72 hours, do the following:

-- Go into Billing in the GCP console.
+- Go into Billing in the Cloud Console.

 - Select the billing account.